WildlifeDatasets/wildlife-tools/README.md

 ## How to use

+### 1. Create a MOT dataset

+The first step is to have a MOT dataset, meaning [MOT-styled annonotations](https://motchallenge.net/).

+For reference, you can check the [MICE sequential dataset](https://drive.google.com/drive/folders/1WcDkX-92X6SCgZPAZXFyDc6EGUzU0Onq?usp=drive_link) which have MOT-styled annonotations under its `./bboxes/*` directories.

+**Note** The MOT-styled annonotations are used inside the dataset creation pipeline.
+It will indicate where to crop the images.
+As such, we recommend the bounding boxes to be as precise as possible.

-### 1. Create your metadata file
+### 2. Create a dataset metadata file

-Path to your metadata `.json` file that maps identities between each of yours MOT bounding box files to your defined class identifiants.
-Here's an example:
+You will also need a dataset metadata file (identities between each of yours MOT bounding box files to your defined class identifiants).
+This file will be a `.json`.
+Here's an example of a valid file:

 ```json
 {